-There are a couple different methods for using a throw line.
+There are a couple of different methods for using a throw line.
 I usually make a loop and push it through the throw weight ring so I can have two places to hold onto.
 As you can see in the video I ended up using the single line technique to get it in the tree.

-A throw weight or throw bag is the most common way to get a throw line in the tree however there are many other devices used to get a throw line in a tree.
-There is the big shot, essentially a giant sling shot.
+A throw-weight or throw bag is the most common way to get a throw line in the tree however there are many other devices used to get a throw line in a tree.
+There is the big shot, essentially a giant slingshot.
 Next would be the APTA (Air Powered Tree Access) which essentially is a potato gun for throw weights.
 Now if those two options won’t do it for you maybe you should try out the Lucky Launcher.
 It’s like attaching your throw line to a bullet and shooting up into the canopy.

 Attaching the Line

 After you have successfully gotten the throw line in the desired location you need to pull up either a pull line or a lifeline.
 Attach the desired line to the end of the throw line and pull it up.
-Typically I use a caribiner as my preferred method of attachment however you may tie the two lines together instead.
+Typically I use a carabiner as my preferred method of attachment however you may tie the two lines together instead.

 Pulling it Up

 Once the line has been attached you may pull it up.
 Congratulations, you now have either your lifeline, rigging rope, or pull rope successfully in the tree.